 The French Line is the most direct track across the Simpson Desert.
 It’s large, steep and wombat holed dunes also make it one of the toughest!
 The challenge of picking smooth lines made cresting dunes a blast, and put a smile on our faces all day long.

-Following heavy traffic earlier in the season, the track was reported to be especially bad and lots of travellers were diverting to the smoother Rig Road to the south.
+Following heavy traffic earlier in the season, the track was reported to be especially bad and after the bumpy QAA Line, many travellers were diverting to the smoother Rig Road to the south.
 We decided to stick to our plan and the French Line.
 We had plenty of time, fuel and water, so if we needed to go a bit slower over the bumps it wouldn’t be an issue.

 The rough sections between the dunes did make the travelling slow, but they weren’t anywhere near as bad as we had anticipated, that’s not to say the odd smooth patch of clay pan weren’t welcome.